w3c/wai-website/pages/standards-guidelines/mobile/index.md

 ### W3C standards and mobile accessibility

-W3C's accessibility standards address mobile accessibility.
-There are four standards:
+W3C accessibility standards address mobile accessibility.
+There are four accessibility standards:

 -   **Web Content** Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)) &mdash; covers web pages and web applications, including content used on mobile devices:
     -   To learn how WCAG 2 can be applied to mobile web content, mobile web apps, native apps, and hybrid apps using web components inside native apps, see: